herrdivad/GCode_Translator/README.md

 `bgcode` was built from the official source code from [Prusa3d](https://github.com/prusa3d/libbgcode) using the [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.html.en).
 It is used as a subprocess, and it use agrees with the [GPL FAQ](https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation).
-If there are complaints, I declare hereby, that I will remove the binary ASAP.
+If there are complaints, I declare hereby, that I will remove the binary ASAP or change license.

 ---